- About Us

-We will continue to monitor the effectiveness of the new programme of study in Year 7 and the current intention is to make a similar change to the year 8 curriculum from 2017-18.
+We continue to monitor the effectiveness of the new program in Year 7 and the current intention is to make a similar change to the year 8 curriculum from 2017-18.

-Students currently sit exams from AQA, the GCSE qualification is Mathematics (8300), sat at Higher or Foundation Level.
-In addition some more able students may be invited to sit the AQA Level 2 Certificate in Further Mathematics.
-Those students who struggle with the GCSE may be entered for the Entry Level Certificate in Mathematics (5930).
+Students currently sit exams from OCR, the GCSE qualification Mathematics (J560), sat at Higher or Foundation Level.
+In addition, some more able students may be invited to sit the OCR Level 2 Certificate in Further Mathematics.
+Less able students may be entered for the AQA Entry Level Certificate in Mathematics (5930)

-Exams taken from May/June 2017 are following the new GCSE Specification, and as such are graded from lowest grade 1 to highest grade 9.
-At present there is no information to indicate where grade boundaries will be for these new, more demanding exams.
-There are only a couple of guaranteed connections: new grade 4 is equivalent to an old grade C pass; additionally, new grade 7 corresponds to old grade A, with only the very highest scoring A* grades qualifying for the new grade 9.
-For more information on the new GCSE grading please see Ofqual document on this link.
-The new specification has an increased emphasis on mathematical reasoning and explanation of methods, as well as an increased amount of more difficult content on both Foundation and Higher papers.
-The highest grade on the Foundation paper is now Grade 5, which is equivalent to a high C grade or lower B grade in the previous GCSE.
+Exams taken from May/June 2017 are following the current GCSE Specification, and as such are graded from grade 1 to grade 9.
+Now a grade 4 is equivalent to an old grade C pass; additionally, new grade 7 corresponds to old grade A, with only the very highest scoring A* grades qualifying for the new grade 9.
+The current specification has an increased emphasis on mathematical reasoning and explanation of methods, as well as an increased amount of more difficult content on both Foundation and Higher papers.
+The highest grade on the Foundation paper is now a Grade 5.

-This link gives the learning outcomes of the topics covered in our latest programme of study.
+This link gives the learning outcomes of the topics covered in our latest program of study.

 Students have access to a large array of revision resources through the school learning gateway, including past papers, exam revision packs, workbooks from publishers CGP, as well as the MyMaths learning platform.
 We also facilitate at-cost purchase of other revision resources from CGP, such as revision guides and example papers with mark schemes.
 Students are encouraged to use these resources for independent study and revision.
-We are also suggesting students engage with a fantastic new on-line resource called Diagnostic Questions, which will help students identify their weaker areas as revision targets for exams, as well as encourage them to explain their reasoning.
-In addition, staff provide support for students in a ‘Maths Hub’ run every lunchtime, with additional ‘7th session’ revision lessons targeted at students in Year 11.
+We are also suggesting students engage with a fantastic online resource called Diagnostic Questions, which will helps students identify their weaker areas as revision targets for exams, as well as encourage them to explain their reasoning.
+In addition, staff ‘7th session’ revision lessons targeted at students in Year 11.

-In addition to the enrichment activities in Key Stage 3 more able students in Key Stage 4 are entered for the UKMT Maths Challenge Papers at Intermediate level.
+In addition to the enrichment activities in Key Stage 3 some students in Key Stage 4 are entered for the UKMT Maths Challenge Papers at Intermediate level.
 The school is also part of the ‘Further Maths Support Programme‘, and organises trips to some of their events where appropriate.

-Our qualifications are set by the AQA exam board.
+Our qualifications are set by the OCR exam board.